Just About Music (JAM)

 Just About Music, Ithaca, NY 14850

-JAM is a music lover's dream home, with countless opportunities to perform, listen, share, and collaborate.
-Of the 166 students living at JAM, only a handful are music majors, but all share a passion for music - whether they avidly listen to their iPods or actively sing or play an instrument in a band.
+Of the 166 students living in JAM, only a handful are music majors, but all share a passion or appreciation for music - whether they avidly listen to music or actively sing or play an instrument in a band.

 Explore the JAM community pages in CampusGroups.